exlunaproject/lua_at_client/README.md

 Lua@Client also provides on-the-fly conversion methods of Lua libraries to JavaScript.
 This allows you to serve and load Lua libraries over the web without having to manually pack them as JavaScript files.

-Lua@Client was developed to be used with the Sailor MVC Lua Framework (https://github.com/Etiene/sailor), but can also be used with projects that use the `lp.lua` library, like CGILua.
+Lua@Client can be used with mod_lua, CGILua and projects that use the `lp.lua` library.
+It is also integrated and bundled with the latest release of the Sailor MVC Lua Framework (https://github.com/Etiene/sailor).

 ## Development Status #